 Minjarez lost consciousness during arrest

-The mother and grandmother of two children of a Scott man who died a year ago after losing consciousness during an arrest have filed separate wrongful-death lawsuits in federal court in Lafayette on behalf of the minors.
+The mother and grandmother of two children of a Scott man who died a year ago after losing consciousness during an arrest have filed separate wrongful-death lawsuits.
+The suits are filed in Lafayette federal court on behalf of the minors.

 Catherine Cortez filed suit Friday in the death of her son, Robert Minjarez Jr., a day after Heather Scanlan — the mother of the two children — filed her own lawsuit.

 The Lafayette Parish Coroner’s Office ruled Minjarez’s death a homicide in September, citing the 30-year-old’s cause of death as asphyxia “due to face-down physical restraint by law enforcement officers,” with muscle breakdown and cocaine toxicity cited as contributing factors.

 “The forensic pathology report is the best independent public record showing the shocking manner that this man was killed,” said Lafayette lawyer Clay Burgess, the attorney for Cortez.

 Although Scanlan still cares for the children, Cortez is challenging her competency in handling the matter, Burgess said.

 Scanlan’s lawyer, Crowley attorney Clay LeJeune, did not return a message Thursday afternoon for comment.

 Deputies with the Lafayette Parish Sheriff’s Office and officers with the Scott and Carencro police departments were involved in Minjarez’s arrest.
 The wrongful-death suits names multiple defendants.